pockethost/pockethost/packages/www/content/docs/usage/upgrading.md

   rarer and more substantial updates, our guide makes the process straightforward while prioritizing your project's data safety.
 Upgrade, but don't compromise.
 ---

-# Overview

-Unlock the full potential of PocketHost by upgrading your instance version promptly and effortlessly.
-PocketHost's comprehensive support for all versions of PocketBase grants you the power to optimize your instance with the latest and most capable versions out there.

-To upgrade your instance, take advantage of the Danger Zone in the instance details.
-Specify the desired PocketBase version using semver format.
-This upgrade can be automatic for minor updates or manual for more substantial changes.

-Always initiate the upgrade process by backing up your instance for data integrity.
-In most scenarios, automatic upgrades are advised.
-Simply change to the new version you want.
-While specifying a semver range like `~0.16.0`, the system will embrace any upcoming patch release without including major versions.
-After this step, you can take your instance out of maintenance to make it live.

-In some exceptional cases, resort to manual upgrades.
-These steps require downloading your database via FTP, performing necessary upgrades according to PocketBase documentation, and re-uploading the database.
-After exiting maintenance mode, ensure to test your instance.

-Upgrading your PocketHost instance means staying ahead and leveraging the best features it offers.
-But always emphasize protecting your project's data without compromising utility.

 PocketHost supports all versions of PocketBase.